Helmi Technologies: History

 Founded by Juho Risku in 1996 as Visualway Design, a digital media design agency.
 Visualway developed its first AJAX-type e-commerce application in 1997.
 The software featured layer-based windowing, client-side payment systems, multiple browser support and the ability to share information with other applications.

 Between 1998 and 2001 Visualway developed an advanced version of DynAPI for its own internal use.
 During 2001 Visualway started to develop its Virtual Browser.
 Visualway also developed plug-ins for Macromedia Dreamweaver.
 Helmi technologies received Macromedia Approved Certification in 2003 for the plug-ins developed by Visualway.

 In 2004 Helmi Technologies became an independent company.
 Helmi technologies soon filed a patent application for Virtual Browser and released its first version.
 The first version of the UI component library was released in 2005.

-With global demand for RIA solutions Helmi Technologies opened its Silicon Valley branch in 2005, after receiving it first round of venture capital.
+With global demand for RIA solutions Helmi Technologies opened its Silicon Valley branch in 2005, after receiving its first round of venture capital.
 Helmi Technologies commenced work on version 2.0 of User Interface Framework.
 Helmi Technologies' Virtual Browser patent was granted 2006.
 In October 2006 Helmi released the 2.0 version to the open source community and joined the Eclipse Foundation.
 In December 2006, Helmi closed its Silicon Valley branch and by May 2007, the company had been closed down.